Emanuele-20/Search-A-Book-on-Google/README.md

 - Enjoy your research
 ---
 ### Challenges faced
-Check the Notes.md file to follow my thoughts and steps that guided me to this solution.
+Check the [I'm an inline-style link]Notes.md file to follow my thoughts and steps that guided me to this solution.